Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 "That really reinforces the fact that we have to worry about cocaine use among African-Americans," says study co-author David Thomas, a program officer at the National Institute on Drug Abuse.

-Thomas and his colleagues could not tell if fentanyl played a role in the rise of these cocaine overdoses.
+Thomas and his colleagues could not tell whether fentanyl played a role in the rise of these cocaine overdoses.
 But Dr. Tom Gilson says he can.
 Gilson is the medical examiner in Cuyahoga County, Ohio, which includes Cleveland.

 "Over the space of three years we have almost a 14-fold increase in fentanyl deaths among African-Americans," says Gilson, most of which he says were "mixtures of fentanyl with cocaine."